 October to May:

-Basílica de la Macarena - church in Seville
+Basílica de la Macarena, church with the Virgen of Seville

 Barrio de la Macarena